Environment policy

 Waste reduction and disposal

-We are committed to sending zero waste to landfill by disposing of waste in a in a legally compliant and environmentally responsible way.
+We are committed to sending zero waste to landfill by disposing of waste in a legally compliant and environmentally responsible way.
 We will continue to reduce the amount of waste we produce, by avoiding, re-using and recycling wherever possible.

 Electric vehicles